MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 ### Web Chat

 When you use the [Web Chat](~/bot-service-channel-connect-webchat.md) control you must keep in mind some important security considerations about impersonation and identity spoofing.
-For more information, see [Bot Framework enhanced authentication](bot-builder-security-enhanced.md).
+For more information, see [Direct Line enhanced authentication](bot-builder-security-enhanced.md).

 ## Additional information